Rtanj

-Rtanj (Ртањ /sh/, Artan) is a mountain situated in eastern Serbia, approximately 200 km southeast of Belgrade, between the towns of Boljevac on north and Sokobanja on the south.
+Rtanj (Ртањ /sh/; Râtani) is a mountain situated in eastern Serbia, approximately 200 km southeast of Belgrade, between the towns of Boljevac on north and Sokobanja on the south.
 It belongs to the Serbian Carpathians.
 Its highest peak is Šiljak (/sh/) (1,565 m), a natural phenomenon of karst terrain.

 The north side of the mountain is covered with forests and shrubs, full of autochthonous plant species and plenty of sources of potable water.
 A hunting ground covers 6368 ha.
 The most common prey are roe deer and wild boar.

 Geography

 Rtanj is located in eastern Serbia, occupying the southwestern, Balkan section of the Carpathian Mountains.
 Administratively, it belongs to the municipalities of Sokobanja and Boljevac.
 The most obvious physical feature is its conical shape on top of the mountain ridge, which appears to be perfect.
 The highest peak is the 1,565 m tall Šiljak.

 Human history

 Entrepreneur Julijus Minh founded a mine on the mountain in the 19th century.
 His widow, Greta Minh, built a mausoleum in the form of a little chapel dedicated to her husband on the Šiljak peak.
 The chapel was built in 1932 and was dedicated to St. George.
 Some 1,000 miners participated in its construction as Minh, in the process of developing the mine, built apartments, a school, community health center, a cinema, and a park.

 After World War II, the new Communist authorities demolished the chapel's dome with the cross in 1946.
 In an effort to find the gold and jewels which according to Serbian folk mythology were hidden inside the mountain, the treasure hunters damaged the chapel using dynamite on several occasions since the 1980s, demolishing the remaining walls in the process.

 The first open-air bio pool in Serbia was built on Rtanj in 2019.
 It is filled with the mineral-rich water from the natural spring, discovered in 14th century, and needs no pumps.
 The water is chlorine-free; instead, plants and algae which naturally filter and clean the water are planted in one section of the pool.
 From this mini-lake, filtered water flows over several small steps into the pool.
 The shape of the pool is inspired by the Serbian ramonda flower, while the nearby hotel is shaped like a pyramid, mimicking the shape of the mountain itself.